 On May 23, the SER platoon was ordered to move to Likasi, a town located 93 miles (150 km) east of Kolwezi.
 The legionnaires would guard Europeans living there.

-In the afternoon, a reconnaissance patrol conducted by the 1st Company took place some 8 miles (13 km) north-west of Kolwezi, in a village called Luilu.
-During the mission, about 20 killed Europeans were found.
-It was obvious that they had been tortured and massacred.
+In the afternoon, a reconnaissance patrol conducted by the 1st Company took place some 8 miles (13 km) northwest of Kolwezi, in a village called Luilu.
+During the mission, the patrol found 20 killed Europeans who had obviously been tortured and massacred.

-Shortly after the legionnaires had finished their mission and were ready to leave Luilu, a small, well-hidden rebel group attacked them.
-Legionnaire Clement was immediately killed.
-The following skirmish took an hour; all 5 rebels would be killed eventually.
-However, Corporal Harte had been fatally wounded.
-He died some time later.
+Shortly after the legionnaires had completed their mission and were ready to leave Luilu, a small, well-hidden rebel group attacked them.
+Legionnaire Clement died immediately.
+The following skirmish took an hour; all five rebels were eventually killed.
+However, Corporal Harte was fatally wounded during the fight and died shortly after.

 May 24, 1978 – Wednesday